Agustín Giay

-Agustín Giay (born 16 January 2004) is an Argentine professional footballer currently playing as a right back for Série A side SE Palmeiras.
+Agustín Giay (born 16 January 2004) is an Argentine professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Palmeiras and the Argentina national team.

 Early life

 Born in San Carlos Centro, Giay joined San Lorenzo's youth wing at 13.

 Club career

+Club Argentino de San Carlos

+He completed most of his football training at Argentino de San Carlos, the club he openly supports.
+He stood out for his performances and skill in the youth divisions of the Liga Santafesina de Fútbol (the league in which Argentino de San Carlos competed during those years, before transferring its affiliation to the Liga Esperancina de Fútbol in 2023).
+At the age of thirteen, he was selected after a player tryout held by San Lorenzo de Almagro in his hometown in 2017.
+He moved to Buenos Aires and, while living at San Lorenzo's residence, began his career, also making appearances for the national youth teams.

+Agustín Giay has a very close relationship with Argentino de San Carlos, so much so that during preseason weeks when he is not playing (generally in January), he often trains with the club's squad at their facilities.

-San Lorenzo
+Club San Lorenzo

 Giay made his professional debut for San Lorenzo on 19 April 2022, starting in the 1–2 away Copa de la Liga win to CA Unión.

 He scored his first goal for the club on 9 July 2022 during a Primera División home game against the Boca Juniors, helping his team to a 2–1 surprise win.
 Along with the likes of Agustín Martegani, Giay was part of a youthful but promising San Lorenzo squad.

 Disappearance of 10% of the pass

 In the 2021/22 Balance sheet officially presented by San Lorenzo on June 13, 2023, it appeared that the Argentine institution owned 90% of Agustín Giay's pass, leaving the remaining 10% lost to complete the 100.
 This data caught attention to the Ciclón fans, because Agustín (being a youth member of the club) had not previously been part of another professional entity which could be the owner of the mysteriously missing percentage.
-This event was then sued by Movete Boedo Movete (the club's fan movement) to the General Inspection of Justice, who said that serious property damage was caused to the Club.
+This event was then sued by Movete Boedo Movete (the club's fan movement) to the General Inspection of Justice, who said that serious property damage was caused to the club.
 It is worth mentioning that the 2020/21 Balance Sheet (the previous one) included absolute possession of the entire player's record, which was lost over the course of those two years.
 This had already happened to the Cuervo directors, at the time with Bautista Merlini and they themselves argued that it was a "typing error."